 Advancing Success in Associate Pathways (ASAP) eliminates financial obstacles to full-time study.
 This program offers well-defined pathways that support students in acquiring and sustaining academic momentum.
 Additionally, it fosters connected communities by integrating support systems and engaging students in various activities.
-The overarching goal is to significantly boost timely completion rates among participating students.
+The overarching goal is to significantly boost timely completion rates among participating students and assistance with textbook and travel expenses.

-SUNY ASAP is designed for Pell-eligible students, offering a range of resources such as cost of attendance award after financial aid has been applied and assistance with textbook and travel expenses.
 The program further provides comprehensive personalized advisement services, academic support, and engaging career development activities.

+SUNY ASAP is designed for students who receive at least \$1 of federal Pell or NYS grant aid (TAP or Excelsior), offering a range of resources such as cost of attendance award after financial aid has been applied